-The CTC and the ACTC should not be confused with the child and dependent care credit discussed in Chapter 3.
+The CTC and the ACTC should not be confused with the child and dependent care credit.

 II.
 Qualifying Child For The CTC

 A qualifying child for purposes of the child tax credit is a child who meets all of the following conditions: